up42/up42-py/docs/tasking.md

      (13.375966, 52.515068)),)}
 ```

 To help with the order parameters we can use `tasking.construct_order_parameters`.
+It will also show you how to adjust parameters that are specific to the selected data product as log messages.
+Use `tasking.get_data_product_schema(data_product_id)` for more details.

 ```python